ropensci/coder/README.md

 <img src="man/figures/READMEunnamed-chunk-5-1.png" width="100%" />

-There are in many versions of the Charlson comorbidity index, which might be controlled by the `index` argument.
-We might also be interested only in diagnoses from 90 days before surgery:
+There are many versions of the Charlson comorbidity index, which might be controlled by the `index` argument.
+We might also be interested only in diagnoses from 90 days before surgery as specified with an argument list `codify_args`as passed to `codify()`:

 ``` r
 ch <-